Improving Your Estate

 If you wish to report an issue to the Estate Management Section please submit a Customer Care Online Form

-The aim of the Allocations Support Unit is to create and sustain a safe and peaceful living environment for the community of South Dublin County Council by actively tackling anti-social behaviour through prevention, enforcement, support and rehabilitation.
+The aim of the Allocations Support Unit is to assist residents and other agencies such as An Garda Síochána in creating and sustaining a safe and peaceful living environment for the community of South Dublin County Council by actively tackling anti-social behaviour through prevention, enforcement, support and rehabilitation.

 What is Anti-social Behaviour?